SiyungCho/seroflow/docs/load.md

 - **ExcelLoader**: A concrete loader for writing a single DataFrame to an Excel file.
 It implements Excel-specific logic including target file path determination, selection of Excel writing engines, and mapping of the existence parameter.
 - **MultiExcelLoader**: A concrete loader for writing multiple DataFrames to separate Excel files within a target directory.
 It reuses ExcelLoader functionality to handle each DataFrame individually.
 - **SQLServerLoader**: A concrete loader for writing a DataFrame to a SQL Server table using pandas’ to_sql() functionality.
 It supports writing data into an SQL table while handling schema information and file mode mapping.
+- **ODBCLoader**: A concrete loader for writing a DataFrame to a ODBC‑accessible target.
+Inserts a pandas DataFrame into a database table via ODBC.
+-
 ## Class: Loader

 The `Loader` class is an abstract base class for writing a `pandas` DataFrame (or multiple DataFrames) to a target destination.
 It extends a base `Step` class and defines a common interface for output operations.